stillagorilla/heypage/docs/COMPONENTS_AND_INCLUDES.md

 Rule:
 - Replace all `w3-include-html` usage with Django `{% include %}` / `{% extends %}` templates.
 - `includeHTML()` is not part of production.

+## Notifications (topnav bell dropdown)

+Decision:
+- The notifications bell in the top navigation uses a dropdown (not a dedicated /notifications/ page).

+Implementation:
+- Add a notifications dropdown menu similar to the Friend Requests dropdown:
+  - list of notifications (unread first)
+  - per-notification link to target content
+  - "Mark all as read" action (optional MVP)
+- This dropdown is powered by the Notification model and user notification settings.